SRM-Hackathon/Dhairyaparikha67_c915/README.md

 1. The API application python file with the Walabot BreatheSensing Api use Demo
 2. A python file showing how to plot the energy values using matplotlib (complete)
-3. The Final Project Python File For windows(currently work in progress)
+3. The Final Project Python File For windows(Alomost Complete, currently tweaking for perfection)

 Will be updating the files every 40-50 minutes.